Media24si/purge-svg/README.md

 }
 ```

-* #### svgs
+* #### SVGs

-List of SVG files that should be purged and their output configuration.
-The list could be an array of files/globs or array of objects.
+A list of SVG files that should be purged and their output configuration.
+The list could be an array of files/globs or an array of objects.

-When provided as an array of strings (files/globs) the purged file will be saved in the same folder as `filename.purged.svg`.
+When provided as an array of strings (files/globs) the purged file will be saved in the same folder as the original as `filename.purged.svg`.

 ```javascript
 new PurgeSvg({